 Google My Business Basics

-Google My Business
+What is Google My Business?

 GMB listings can be a major traffic driver and help support transactions and conversions both on your website and at your physical location.
 Since GMB is very locally focused, the people who find you there are frequently looking to buy soon and often aren’t very far away from your store.
 GMB also helps narrow your competition since results are heavily based on the users’ location.
 When users are looking for specific products or services, you’re likely to rank high in the results if you’re one of the only businesses in the area to offer that product or service.